bazingaedward/ai-web/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing
-We welcome contributions to Beaver.AI!
+We welcome contributions to Sharkbook!
 If you have suggestions or improvements, please open an issue or submit a pull request.

 ## Contact
 For any questions or inquiries, please contact us at bazingaedward@gmail.com